geospace-code/h5fortran-mpi/README.md

 cmake --build build
 ```

-that will build and install HDF5 under ~/lib_parallel (or other directory of your choice).
+that will build and install HDF5 under ~/lib_par (or other directory of your choice).

+---

+Alternatively, some Linux distros do have a parallel HDF5 package:

+* Ubuntu: `apt install libhdf5-openmpi-dev`
+* CentOS: `yum install hdf5-openmpi-devel`

-## Build ghis project
+## Build this project

 Once you have a HDF5 parallel library, build this project like: